 12. Hollow pain.
 Pain with a sensation of emptiness.
 It is due to blood and Chi deficiency and the system’s lack of nutrition, commonly seen in deficiency-type headaches and some types of pain in the abdomen - such as hunger pain.

 13. Bone aching pain.
 Pain in the joints and bones, commonly seen in arthritis or rheumatoid arthritis.
 Early stages, pain when touched.
 Later stages, progressive pain and swollen joints with difficulty to bend or move.
-It is aggressive when its windy or raining in a cold day.
-This can be inherited, or bought up from a cold and damp environment, or it can be the result of an old injury to the joints or bones, which hasn’t been treated properly - this leads to a deformity of the joints and bones.
+It is aggressive when its windy or raining on a cold day.
+This can be inherited or from being brought up in a cold and damp environment, or it can be the result of an old injury to the joints or bones which hasn’t been treated properly.
+This may lead to a deformity of the joints and bones.

-In addition, you may experience what you believe is pain when receiving treatment from me.
+In addition, you may experience what you believe is pain when receiving treatment.
 This is not pain in the traditional sense.
 On the contrary, it is the sensation which arises from stimulating or relieving blocked areas—a relieving or welcoming feeling.
-In fact, this is stimulation, not “pain”.
+In fact this is stimulation, not “pain”.
 The common factor which contributes to this sensation is fear which we may experience when letting go of old patterns, unlocking blocked energy, or trying something new.
 If the stimulation is too strong, breathe in deeply then out slowly and try to relax.
 You will feel a lot better later.